Kimberly Hunt: Community contributions

-Hunt has volunteered as Mistress of Ceremonies for such organizations as The Cystic Fibrosis Foundation, Dia Del Sol (United Cerebral Palsy), The March of Dimes, The San Diego Burn Institute, and the annual lighting of the Tree of Life, in support of Mama's Kitchen and the fight against HIV and AIDS.
+Hunt has volunteered as Mistress of Ceremonies for such organizations as The Cystic Fibrosis Foundation, Dia Del Sol (United Cerebral Palsy), The San Diego Burn Institute, and the annual lighting of the Tree of Life, in support of Mama's Kitchen and the fight against HIV and AIDS.
 In April 2007, Hunt helped to launch the city's 1st annual Sleepless In San Diego, benefiting The San Diego Rescue Mission.

 In March 2011, Hunt was honored by Soroptimist International for her investigative reports exposing the world of sex trafficking.
 In November 2007, Hunt and husband Billy Ray Smith were given the Legacy Award from Nonprofit Management Solutions for their charitable contributions in San Diego and abroad.

 Hunt has emceed San Diego's annual Shop with a Cop, which pairs officers with underprivileged children, to provide them with holiday gifts.
 Hunt's family has a history of law enforcement service.
-Her father was a Lieutenant with the California Highway Patrol, and her grandfather was a constable with the Ojai Police Department.
+Her father was a lieutenant with the California Highway Patrol, and her grandfather was a constable with the Ojai Police Department.